 I don’t know much about other bank services - like if you have to close them or not before leaving, or if there’s any monthly charges, etc. but if you’re looking for one that’s available almost anywhere there’s Bank of America and Chase Bank.
 I saw Chase everywhere I go but it was until my very last days in the US that I realized they’re not a car company, but a bank.
 LOL.

 another thing I was warned to watch out for is bank overdraft. my friend got into trouble with overdrafts and the bank almost charged him.
 I almost got into trouble too even though I’ve made sure that my checking account doesn’t allow me to do so. but problem solved, whew.

 Where did I go after the work part ended?

-I’ll write a more detailed post about this later so here’s a quick list of places I’ve visited during my 26 days travel:
+if you want a more detailed guide, you can teleport to my guide to USA. here’s a quick list of places I’ve visited during my 26 days travel: